Sample Chapters from

 Stretched out on the picnic blanket, propped on one elbow, Jonas fidgeted with a twig and chewed his lip.
 Against the backdrop of her fears, he would do anything to make Llew’s life happy.
 “You know you can’t go back, right?”

 Llew nodded, though it looked like she was holding back tears.

 “I ain’t gonna lie…” He tried a comforting hand on her knee.
 “Braph would’ve found you eventually, whether you left Cheer or not.
 I’m real glad you found us.
 And I wanted you to know I think…” Gods, this was hard.
 “I think you’re special.
 And I hope… I hope you can make a new home with me.”
 He didn’t say ‘In Aldia’.
 One step at a time.
 Aldia was a long way from Cheer.
 Deep inside Quaver.

 He took his hand back, busied it with the twig he still held.

-“My ma’s still there,” Llew said after a while, her voice trailing off.
-She must have been thinking about Turhmos.
-Where Braph took her.
-Where her pa died.
+“My ma’s still there,” she said after a while, her voice trailing off.

 She picked up a stone and threw it into the water.